groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/pdf.en.md

     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for Java Java library offers developers sophisticated tools to seamlessly edit out or delete watermarks from PDF documents.
-Whether you're handling legal documents, business contracts, or academic papers, this tool ensures your PDFs remain clean and unaltered, maintaining their original layout and formatting.
+       The GroupDocs.Watermark for Java library offers developers sophisticated tools to seamlessly edit out or delete watermarks from PDF documents.
+Whether you're handling legal documents, business contracts, or academic papers, this tool ensures your PDF remain clean and unaltered, maintaining their original layout and formatting.

 ############################# Steps ############################
 steps: